mike-neumann/vital/template/README.md

 3. Choose your desired programming language by following the TODOs in the codebase.
 4. Done!

-Now you can build your plugin and throw it on a server if you want to test if it starts up.
+Now you can build your plugin and throw it on a server.
 Simply build it by running `./gradlew build` or `gradlew.bat build` if you're under Windows in the project's directory.
 The plugin JAR will be located in `build/libs/plugin-name.jar`.